Code-Institute-Submissions/milestone-project-1-done-london/TESTING.md

 * Video not loading in Github Pages
     * Similar issue to the above, the video failed to load despite working in the development version.
 This was fixed by changing the file path for the video from "src="/assets/video" to "src="assets/video".
 This was achieved by removing the leading "/" using find & replace in GitPod.

+### Further testing:

+* Asked friends and fellow students to use the site on a range of devices and report any potentail issues or bugs they found.
+No major issues were reported but there were comments made about uneven spacing on the About page so this was checked and modified.